EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/persistent-subscriptions.md

 public Task List(string stream, UserCredentials userCredentials = null)
 ```

-### Get information for a persistent subscription for a stream
+## Get persistent subscription for a stream

 Gets the details of the persistent subscription `subscriptionName` on `stream`.
 You must have access to the persistent subscription and the stream.